 Towncrest Commercial Area

-Tax increment financing is available to finance the construction of some of the necessary public infrastructure improvements within the Towncrest Urban Renewal Area.
-In addition, the City may make direct grants, loans or rebates for qualifying commercial or residential developments that further the goals of the urban renewal plan and follow the guidelines of the Towncrest Design Plan Manual.
+Tax increment financing, or TIF, is available to finance the construction of some of the necessary public infrastructure improvements within the Towncrest Urban Renewal Area.
+The City can also make direct grants, loans or rebates for qualifying commercial or residential developments that further the goals of the urban renewal plan and follow the guidelines of the Towncrest Design Plan.

 For more information about financial assistance, please contact Neighborhood Services at 319-356-5230 or email email@example.com.